GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_projects_folder_structure_wiki.md

 # Projects and Folder Structure

-In this wiki article, best practices for the creation and management of QGIS projects and geodata is presented.

 __🔙[Back to Homepage](/content/intro.md)__

+This wiki article covers the best practices for the creation and management of geodata and QGIS projects.

 ## Step-by-step: Setting up a new QGIS project from scratch